How to apply for your permit

 - Take and pass the written examination for your class of permit.

 - Complete a permit application form and forward to your Regional Nongame Wildlife Specialist.
-(See the links in the green box at right.)

 - Pass the Facility Inspection.